kanagha/RSSFeedSubscriberDynamic/README.md

 TODO:

-1) Enabling user to paginate through the feeds by fetching subsequent ranges.

-2) Using caching to optimize fetches.
+1) Using caching to optimize fetches.

-3) Configure separate job interval schedule for each of the feed url by retrieving the max time (from GET headers) before another GET can be sent again.
+2) Configure separate job interval schedule for each of the feed url by retrieving the max time (from GET headers) before another GET can be sent again.

 Languages/Technologies Used:
 ============================